 The presence of the Babinski reflex is indicative of dysfunction of the CST.
 Oftentimes, the presence of the reflex is the first indication of spinal cord injury after acute trauma.
 Care must be exercised in interpreting the results because many patients have significant withdrawal response to plantar stimulation.
 When this occurs, one of the variations on eliciting a Babinski sign can be utilized.

-Healthcare workers should be aware of other methods of elicitation of the bainski reflex, especially in patients with an absent toe or infection of the soles.
-The Hoffman reflex is considered the nearest equivalent of the babinski sign.
+Healthcare workers should be aware of other methods of elicitation of the Babinski reflex, especially in patients with an absent toe or infection of the soles.
+The Hoffman reflex in the upper extremity is considered the nearest equivalent of the Babinski sign.
+They should also be aware of potentially misleading outcomes if the procedure is performed incorrectly.
+[Level V]

 |||Loo SF,Justin NK,Lee RA,Hew YC,Lim KS,Tan CT, Differentiating Extensor Plantar Response in Pathological and Normal Population.
 Annals of Indian Academy of Neurology.
 2018 Apr-Jun [PubMed PMID: 30122841]|